bobbymannino/comp2005-report/report.md

 - [Patients who have never been admitted](http://localhost:8080/admissions/never)
 - [Month with the most admissions](http://localhost:8080/admissions/most)

+A statistic that matters in test code coverage.
+This is the percent of your code that has been put through a test, this could be measured by line, unit, classes, files, and more.

+> [!NOTE]
+> I AM HERE /\

 #### App Testing

 I followed a similar thought process with the app as to the API which was a